OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 - Office Web Add-ins are deployed differently from VSTO add-ins.
 - Office Web Add-ins are web applications that run in a simplified browser window that is embedded in the Office application, so you need to gain a basic understanding of web applications and how they're hosted on web servers or cloud accounts.

-For these reasons, much of this article duplicates our learning path for complete beginners to Office extensions: [Beginner's guide](learning-path-beginner.md).
-What we have added are some additional learning resources to help VSTO add-in developers leverage their experience, and also help them reuse their existing code.
+For these reasons, much of this article duplicates our learning path for [Beginner's guide to Office extensions](learning-path-beginner.md).
+What we've added are some additional learning resources to help VSTO add-in developers leverage their experience, and also help them reuse their existing code.

 ## Step 0: Prerequisites

 - Office Web Add-ins (also referred to as Office Add-ins) are essentially web applications embedded in Office.
 So, you should first have a basic understanding of web applications and how they're hosted on the web.
 There's an enormous amount of information about this on the Internet, in books, and in online courses.
-A good way to start if you have no prior knowledge of web applications at all is to search for "What is a web app?" on Bing.
+A good way to start if you have no prior knowledge of web applications at all is to search for "What is a web app?" in your search engine.
 - The primary programming language you'll use to create Office Add-ins is JavaScript or TypeScript.
-You can think of TypeScript as a strongly-typed version of JavaScript.
-If you're not familiar with either of these languages, but you have experience with VBA, VB.Net, C#, you'll probably find TypeScript easier to learn.
+If you're not familiar with either of these languages, but you have experience with VBA, VB.NET, C#, you'll probably find TypeScript easier to learn.
 Again, there's a wealth of information about these languages on the Internet, in books, and in online courses.

 ## Step 1: Begin with fundamentals